jdnavarro/graphql-haskell/README.md

 should include:

 - [x] GraphQL AST
 - [x] Parser for the GraphQL language.
-See TODO for caveats.
+See TODO for limitations.
+- [x] Printer for GraphQL.
+This is not pretty yet.
 - [ ] GraphQL Schema AST.
 - [ ] Parser for the GraphQL Schema language.
+- [ ] Printer for the GraphQL Schema language.
 - [ ] Interpreter of GraphQL requests.
 - [ ] Utilities to define GraphQL types and schema.